Massimo Venturiello: Biography

 As a voice actor, Venturiello performed the Italian voice of Gary Oldman as Sirius Black in his first three appearances in the Harry Potter film franchise and as Commissioner James Gordon in Batman Begins.
-In his animated roles, he dubbed Hades VS Dr. Phillium Benedict in the 1997-2001 film Hercules and Recess: School's Out.
+In his animated roles, he dubbed Hades in the 1997 film Hercules and Dr. Phillium Benedict in the 2001 film Recess: School's Out.

+Personal life

+In 2024, Venturiello married the singer Tosca after 21 years of dating.